qiulimao/pyspider/docs/tutorial/Render-with-PhantomJS.md

 Use PhantomJS
 -------------

-When pyspider with PhantomJS connected, you can enable this feature by adding a parameter `fetch_type='js'` to `self.crawl`.
+When weblocust with PhantomJS connected, you can enable this feature by adding a parameter `fetch_type='js'` to `self.crawl`.
 We use PhantomJS to scrape channel list of  [http://www.twitch.tv/directory/game/Dota%202](http://www.twitch.tv/directory/game/Dota%202) which is loaded with AJAX we discussed in [Level 2](tutorial/AJAX-and-more-HTTP#ajax):

 ```
 class Handler(BaseHandler):